Skip to main content

 ski touring

-Some of the world's best backcountry terrain is to be found in the Chamonix valley, especially high up on the glaciers access from the Aiguille du Midi and Grands Montets.
-There's also numerous routes from the back of Flégère over towards Le Buet (Vallorcine).
+Some of the world's best ski touring terrain is to be found in the Chamonix valley, especially high up on the glaciers at Grands Montets and behind the Aiguille du Midi.

-Wherever you go and whatever you plan on doing we highly recommend that you spend some of your holiday budget on employing the services of a local mountain guide (who, when you go with a group, will cost you less than a night out – small price to pay for the advantage of an expert).
-Up and out in the wilderness, there are often no real markers for pinpointing where you are, glacial skiing requires complex route finding, and having someone with you that knows the terrain really well could be life-saving, and will ensure you get the most out of your day.
+Up and out in the wilderness, there are often no real markers for pinpointing where you are.
+Glacial skiing requires complex route finding, and having someone with you who knows the terrain will help you get the most out of your day.

 More inspiration...